 Certified Arctic Wilderness Guide, certified wilderness cook, first aid skills levels 1&2 (Certified by the Finnish Red Cross).
-English, Finnish and Norwegian languages.
+English, Finnish and Swedish languages.

 Johanna was born in Southern Finland but was always fascinated by the far North.
 After a few trips on horseback in the wilderness of Alaska she realized taking people into the nature is what she wants to do.
 Thus she studied on Spitsbergen (Svalbard) and graduated as an Arctic Nature Guide in 2014.
 Missing forests and her native culture she decided to move to Lapland.
 Nowadays Johanna can not come up with a good reason to move South of the Polar Circle.
 She also has two Arctic dogs - loyal companions on every expedition she goes on.

-Johanna guides about Silence and Nature tours and the ski expeditions.
+Johanna guides Silence and Nature tours and the ski expeditions.
 Have a look at her website.

 Certified Arctic Nature Guide, first aid skills in the Arctic (certified by the Norwegian Red Cross).
 English, Finnish, Swedish and Norwegian languages.

 Martin is our husky-guide.
 With his team of over 40 dogs he will take you to a 2-day dog-sled adventure through forest and across frozen swamps.
 He has lived for more than 25 years in Finland and Sweden.
 Over these years he has led hundreds, if not thousands of husky tours.
 Short tours of a couple of kilometres, 5-days tours and even 10-days tours at times.
 The wealth of stories that he has to tell from these adventures is endless!

 In the summer time Martin organises summer activities and nature holidays with a similar philosophy to ours: nature, silence, no mass tourism.